MetricSign

 For dbt+Snowflake teams, data observability is a solved category.
 Monte Carlo, Bigeye, and Elementary cover freshness, volume, schema, and lineage inside the warehouse.
 The boundary of the problem is roughly the boundary of the warehouse.

-Microsoft stack teams do not have that luxury.
 A typical pipeline lands raw data in ADLS through an ADF copy activity, transforms it in a Databricks notebook or dbt project running on Databricks SQL, materializes a star schema, and serves it through a Power BI semantic model — increasingly inside Microsoft Fabric.
 Every one of those handoffs has its own failure mode, its own log surface, and its own native alerting that does not talk to the next one.

 The result: when a Friday-morning refresh shows stale numbers in the executive dashboard, the on-call BI developer has five places to check and no way to know which one broke first.